Heather Daly-Donofrio

 Heather Daly-Donofrio (born September 10, 1969) is an American professional golfer who played on the LPGA Tour.

-Biography
+Early life and amateur career

 Daly-Donofrio was born in Bridgeport, Connecticut.
-She played college golf at Yale University, graduating in 1991 with a degree in History.
+She attended Yale University and played on the Yale Golf Team.
+In 1991, she graduated with a degree in History.

+Professional career

 She turned professional in 1993.
 Daly-Donofrio played on the Futures Tour from 1995 to 1997, winning three times.

 Daly-Donofrio joined the LPGA Tour in 1998 and won twice, in 2001 and 2004.

-Daly-Donofrio also coached the Yale University's women's golf team from 1997 to 2000 while playing full-time.
-She received the LPGA's William and Mousie Powell Award in 2005.
+She also coached the Yale Bulldogs women's golf team from 1997 to 2000 while playing full-time.
 She also served as president of the LPGA Tour Executive Committee in 2005 and 2006.